-Procedural Details for Administrative Resolution.

-For the Administrative Resolution Process, which is described in more detail below, the following will apply:

-- 1. The standard of proof will be "preponderance of the evidence," defined as determining whether evidence shows it is more likely than not that a policy violation occurred. - 2.
-The decision maker (i.e. the Investigator, Equity Officer or Title IX Coordinator, or Designated Administrator) has the discretion to determine the relevance of any witness or documentary evidence and may exclude information that is irrelevant, immaterial, cumulative, or more prejudicial than informative.
+- 1. Procedural Details for Administrative Resolution.
+For the Administrative Resolution Process, which is described in more detail below, the following will apply: - 1.
+The standard of proof will be "preponderance of the evidence," defined as determining whether evidence shows it is more likely than not that a policy violation occurred. - 2.
+The decision maker (i.e., the Investigator, Equity Officer or Title IX Coordinator, Equity HR Officer or Supervisor) has the discretion to determine the relevance of any witness or documentary evidence and may exclude information that is irrelevant, immaterial, cumulative, or more prejudicial than informative.
 In addition, the following rules shall apply to the introduction of evidence: - (1) Questioning or evidence about the Complainant's prior sexual conduct is not permitted, though the decision maker may grant a limited exception in regards to the sexual history between the Parties, if deemed relevant. - (2) Character evidence is information that does not directly relate to the facts at issue, but instead reflects upon the reputation, personality, or qualities of an individual, including honesty.
-Such evidence regarding either the Complainant or the Respondent's character is of limited utility and shall not be admitted unless deemed relevant by the decision maker. - (3) Incidents or behaviors of the Respondent not directly related to the possible violation(s) will not be considered unless they show a pattern of related misconduct.
-History of related misconduct by the Respondent that shows a pattern may be considered, only if deemed relevant by the Equity Officer or Title IX Coordinator. - The Respondent and the Complainant may provide a list of questions for the Investigator(s), Equity Officer or Title IX Coordinator to ask the other Party.
-If those questions are deemed appropriate and relevant, they may be asked on behalf of the requesting Party.
+Such evidence regarding either the Complainant or the Respondent's character is of limited utility and shall not be admitted unless deemed relevant by the decision maker.

-- 4. The Administrative Resolution Process will normally be completed within sixty (60) business days of the Equity Officer or Title IX Coordinator's decision to accept the Complaint for formal investigation.
-Deviations from this timeframe will be promptly communicated to both Parties. - 5.
-The Equity Officer or Title IX Coordinator may, in their discretion, grant reasonable extensions to the timeframes and limits provided. - 2.
-Administrative Resolution: Resolution by the Equity Officer/Title IX Coordinator and Designated Administrator.

-Administrative Resolution by the Equity Officer or Title IX Coordinator and Designated Administrator can be pursued for any behavior that falls within the University's Anti-Discrimination Policies.

-The Administrative Resolution process consists of:

-- 1. A prompt, thorough and impartial investigation by the Investigator; - A joint finding by the Equity Officer or Title IX Coordinator and Designated Administrator on each of the alleged policy violations; and - A joint finding by the Equity Officer or Title IX Coordinator and Designated Administrator on remedial actions for findings of responsibility.
+- (3) Incidents or behaviors of the Respondent not directly related to the possible violation(s) will not be considered unless they show a pattern of related misconduct.
+History of related misconduct by the Respondent that shows a pattern may be considered, only if deemed relevant by the Equity HR Officer (or Designee). - The Respondent and the Complainant may provide a list of questions for the Investigator(s) or Equity HR Officer (or Designee) to ask the other Party.
+If those questions are deemed appropriate and relevant, they may be asked on behalf of the requesting Party. - 4.
+The Administrative Resolution Process will proceed regardless of whether the Respondent chooses to participate in the investigation or the finding. - 5.
+The Administrative Resolution Process will normally be completed within sixty (60) business days of the Equity Officer or Title IX Coordinator's decision to accept the Complaint for formal investigation.
+Deviations from this timeframe will be promptly communicated to both Parties. - 6.
+The Equity HR Officer (or Designee) may, in their discretion, grant reasonable extensions to the timeframes and limits provided. - 2.
+Administrative Resolution: Resolution by the Equity HR Officer and Supervisor.
+Administrative Resolution by the Equity HR Officer and Supervisor can be pursued for any behavior that falls within the University's Anti-Discrimination Policies.
+The Administrative Resolution process consists of: - 1.
+A prompt, thorough and impartial investigation by the investigator; - 2.
+A joint finding by the Equity HR Officer and Supervisor on each of the alleged policy violations; and - 3.
+A joint finding by the Equity HR Officer and Supervisor on sanctions for findings of responsibility.

-At least fourteen (14) business days prior to meeting with the Equity Officer or Title IX Coordinator and Designated Administrator or if no meeting is requested, at least fourteen (14) business days prior to the Equity Officer or Title IX Coordinator and Designated Administrator rendering a finding(s) (or as far in advance as is reasonably possible if an accelerated resolution process is scheduled with the consent of the Parties), the Equity Officer or Title IX Coordinator and Designated Administrator will send a letter (Notice of Administrative Resolution) to the Parties with the following information:
+At least fourteen (14) business days prior to meeting with the Equity HR Officer and Supervisor or if no meeting is requested, at least fourteen (14) business days prior to the Equity HR Officer and Supervisor rendering a finding(s) (or as far in advance as is reasonably possible if an accelerated resolution process is scheduled with the consent of the Parties), the Equity HR Officer and Supervisor will send a letter (Notice of Administrative Resolution) to the Parties with the following information: